Neoseiulus (Amblyseius) californicus

 In plants where it is very hard to detect the first spider mites, Californicus may be introduced preventatively, even if no spider mites have been found yet.
-N. californicus need a minimum of 60% humidity and ideal temperatures 60-85 degrees F. Can tolerate temperatures up to 95 degrees F. Works great in gardens and greenhouses.
-Neoseiulus californicus consume their prey one adult or a few eggs per day, they can survive longer under starvation conditions and can also live on a diet of pollen.
+N. californicus tolerates low humidity and ideal temperatures 50-105°F. At 85°F, californicus develop from eggs to adults in 5 days.
+Adults live for 20 days.
+Neoseiulus californicus consume their prey of one adult or a few eggs per day.
+They can survive longer under starvation conditions and can also live on a diet of pollen.

 Egg to adult: about 2 weeks, adults live for about 14 days.

 Susceptible to pesticides.
 Field tolerance will vary with spray timing, application methods, weather and crop.
 Avoid spraying crop one week before or after releasing predators.
 Some materials may be toxic to predators for up to four weeks.
 Highly perishable, the predators should be used immediately upon delivery.